malchata/dnstradamus/README.md

 ## Who&mdash;er, _what_&mdash;is dnstradamus?

-dnstradamus is a very small prognosticating script that uses [Intersection Observer](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) to find external links to other origins as they are scrolled into the viewport.
+dnstradamus is a very small prognosticating script that uses [`IntersectionObserver`](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) to find external links to other origins as they are scrolled into the viewport.
 As it discovers such links, it uses [`dns-prefetch`](https://www.w3.org/TR/resource-hints/#dfn-dns-prefetch) to perform an early DNS lookup for those links.
 Its design and function is inspired by [quicklink](https://github.com/GoogleChromeLabs/quicklink), which does something similar, except it performs [link prefetching](https://developer.mozilla.org/en-US/docs/Web/HTTP/Link_prefetching_FAQ) instead.

 ## Bah, why bother with DNS prefetching?